-I’m back today with the “how to start your blog series” to discuss some considerations about blogging as a therapist.
+So you want to start a therapy blog!
+Let’s discuss some considerations about blogging as a therapist.
 These considerations are especially important if you are creating authority with your profession (OT, PT, or SLP).
-Before I go any further, I am not a lawyer (this is called a disclaimer we are going to discuss them in this post) and you should consult with a lawyer if you have any legal questions.
+Before I go any further, I am not a lawyer (this is called a disclaimer we are going to discuss them in this post) and you should consult with a lawyer if you have any legal questions about starting a blog.

 Therapy Blogger Considerations

 If you are reading this post, chances are you are an OT, PT, or SLP.
-If you are going to write a cooking or fashion blog, you probably don’t need to worry about anything that I will be sharing below.
+If you are going to write a cooking or fashion blog, you probably don’t need to worry about anything that I will be sharing below (but you can always check with a lawyer on these legal considerations too).
 If you are sharing exercise routines, healthy living, child development, or something along the lines of what therapists are knowledgeable on you will want to consider some of the following things discussed in this post.

 Chances are if you are blogging about something related to your profession you want to establish yourself as an authority figure in this area.
 One way of doing that is letting people know that you are a PT, OT, or SLP.